SKempin/facebook-fetch-images-crop/README.md

 # Facebook Fetch Images Crop
-Fetch image uploads from any public Facebook photo album (via the Facebook Graph API), crop to specified sizes and save to a server directory.
+Fetch image uploads from any Facebook Pages photo album (via the Graph API), crop to specified sizes and save to a server directory.
 Images are cropped from the center outwards.

 ## Requirements
 - PHP 5.2
-- Facebook Graph API access token
+- Facebook Graph 'Page Access Token' (https://developers.facebook.com/docs/pages/access-tokens)
 - Server write permissions for the `save_directory`